ellcontreras/exons/README.md

 # exons
-Plattform to find communities to colaborate
+Platform to find people to collaborate in projects